hardin47/st47s-and-d47a/content/blog/2021-07-18-rr-and-or/index.markdown

 * **Cross-classification study:** identify observational units regardless of levels of the variable.

 #### **Relative Risk**
 The relative risk (RR) is the ratio of risks for each group.
-We say, "The risk of success is **RR** times higher for those in group 1 compared to those in group 2."
+We say, "The risk of success is **RR** times for those in group 1 as compared to those in group 2."

 $$
 `\begin{aligned}